-Stage 3: Payment
+Stage 3: Payment and Reporting

 The payment schedule will depend on the size of the project.
 Smaller projects (with total capital investments between CAD $50 to $150 million), must be completed and operational within five years of the opening of applications (October 30, 2020).
 These smaller projects will receive their grant funds within one year of the project’s completion.

 Larger projects (with total capital investments greater than $150 million), must be completed and operational within ten years of the application opening.
 These projects will receive grant payments in equal instalments over 3 years.